ossillate-inc/packj/README.md

 Have a feature or support request?
 Please visit our [GitHub discussion page](https://packj.dev/go?next=https://github.com/ossillate-inc/packj/discussions/) or join our [discord community](https://discord.gg/qFcqaV2wYa) for discussion and requests.

-# Team #
+# Team and contributors #

 Packj has been developed by Cybersecurity researchers at [Ossillate Inc.](https://packj.dev/go?next=https://packj.dev/team) and external collaborators to help developers mitigate risks of supply chain attacks when sourcing untrusted third-party open-source software dependencies.
 We thank our developers and collaborators.
+Show your appreciation by giving us a :star: if you like our work.

 We welcome code contributions with open arms.
 See [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.
 Found a bug?
 Please open an issue.
 Refer to our [SECURITY.md](SECURITY.md) guidelines to report a security issue.